 Applicants will have a second class or above (2:2 classification) honours degree in a relevant subject from an approved institution of higher education.

-Clinically experienced, senior health professionals with a degree classification lower than second class or without a degree and who are unable to demonstrate evidence of master’s level study (level 7) within the previous five years will need to successfully complete a level 7 course from within the school of health sciences before undertaking the course.
+Clinically experienced, senior health professionals with a degree classification lower than second class or without a degree and who are unable to demonstrate evidence of master’s level study (level 7) within the previous five years will need to successfully complete a level 7 course from within the School of Health & Psychological Sciences before undertaking the course.

 Working in a clinical area where you have had the opportunity to develop advanced clinical practice skills, knowledge and behaviours.